abhijithajayan121-sketch/useless_project_temp/README.md

 Arduino C++ Libraries (ESP32 Firmware)These are managed inside Arduino IDE via Tools $\rightarrow$ Manage Libraries:LiquidCrystal_I2C: Drives the 16x2 character LCD via the I2C interface on GPIO 21 (SDA) and GPIO 22 (SCL).WiFi & HTTPClient: Built into the ESP32 board support package (used to connect to your Wi-Fi network and issue GET requests to the Flask server).

+##How is the python file built??

 # Run
 pip install flask opencv-python mediapipe

-cmd in the respective cloned repo file  => python server.py
+ope0n cmd in the respective cloned repo folder  ==> python server.py

 ### Project Documentation
 For Software:

-# Screenshots (Add at least 3)
+# Screenshots
 ![img1 (1).jpeg](<img1 (1).jpeg>)
 *the image showing the model giving a wrong answer and saying its easy*